Tips For Google Keep Users

 Created Feb 3, 2015

 Updated Mar 3, 2019

 These Tips Were Compiled and/or Created by Beverly Howard

 Peer to peer forums have been the only Keep user options for help and solutions to the many problems.
 But,

 while google has dedicated support forums for all of it's other

 products, there has been no google product support forum specifically for

 Since the early Keep web interface url contained the word "Drive" the only forum where ongoing threads have been active is the google drive product forum, so, those threads related to Keep issues are not only buried, they are currently "unsearchable" for the most part.

-As a result, I created this page to help other Keep users find user
+To suppliment the sparse help, I created this page to help other Keep users find user

 developed solutions in order to address some of Keep's major